 Although washing hands is necessary after using the restroom, your kids should be washing their hands more frequently than that.
-They should be scrubbing after they use the toilet, before meals, after coughing and sneezing, after putting their hands in their mouth or nose and after they’ve played.
+They should be scrubbing after they use the toilet, before meals, after coughing and sneezing, after putting their hands in their mouth or nose and after they’ve played – so make sure that you have plenty of hand soap refill on hand to keep things topped up.
 According to the Centers for Disease Control, the best way to wash your hands is with some soap and water for at least 20 seconds.

 Provide Healthy Meals and Snacks

 A nutritious diet is part of a healthy lifestyle.
 Kids are bombarded with fast food signs and commercials about candy.
 Grocery stores place sugary treats and foods at kid levels to attract them.
 Brands use bright colors to catch kids’ attention.
 These won’t provide your child with the nutrients they need as they grow.